 - Online Seller

-I just had to put this on top of my list (although this list is really in no particular order) because this is by far one for my favorite jobs for homestay moms.
+I just had to put this on top of my list (although this list is really in no particular order) because this is by far one of my favorite jobs for homestay moms.

 Being an online seller, you get to work at your own time and pace.
 It does not require you to be online all the time (although ideally, you should be if you want to earn more), and you do not have a boss to report to.
 As an online seller, you are your own boss.